BrennanB/slff-draftrunner/README.md

 Open your command line.
 For windows press Windows+R to open “Run” box.
 Type “cmd” and then click “OK” to open.
 In cmd type "pip install pandas" Leave it to run till successful messages appear.

-Create a folder for where you would like the draft data to be saved.
-Copy the location of that folder.
-If you move this folder, you will have to re-update this location.

-Right click "Draftrunner.py" and edit with IDLE or your preferred text editor.
-Edit the variable "SAVE_DIR" to your new location and save.

 You are now able to run the draft runner.

+## Editing Settings

+Right click "Settings.py" and edit with IDLE or your preferred text editor.
+Edit the variables as required.

+### Settings Explanations

+ROUND_TIMING - Each round in number of minutes
+START TIME - [Hour starttime, minute starttime] SAVE_DIR - Optional location for saving draft data OUTPUT_MODE - Currently only works as "CD" RANDOM_ORDER - True = Player order is randomized on draft creation, False = Order the teams are placed in during creation is maintained
+TIERS = TRUE = If number of picks exceed number of pickable teams tiers will be created, FALSE = If number of picks exceed number of pickable teams duplicates of teams will be created.

 ## Updating